VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 GNU_STACK      0x000000 0x00000000 0x00000000 0x00000 0x00000 RW  0x4
 ```

-We saw what kind of protections the binary has, now onto the exploitation part.
+We saw what kind of protections the binary has, let's proceed.

-We could try and brute force the addresses since it is a 32bit binary but let's use other methods, more effective in order to bypass the ASLR.
+We could try and brute force the addresses since it is a 32bit binary but let's use other methods, more effective in order to bypass ASLR.

 The method we are going to use is similar to "ret2plt", we are returning to functions already present in the binary but  what functions are we going to take advantage of?

-Let's think about what exactly is our plan here, what functions exactly are we going to call.
+Let's think about this for a moment, what functions exactly are we going to call?

-After all it all comes down to popping a new shell with elevated privileges right..? well most of the times ;)
+After all it all comes down to popping a new shell with elevated privileges right..?

-First, lets debug our binary in order to get an idea of what is hapenning.
+First things first, lets debug our binary in order to get an idea of what is hapenning.

 ```
 Dump of assembler code for function main: